HomeSportsClimate affects outdoor sporting events forcing schedule changes

 Safety and health risks

 Perhaps the most pressing concern is how these climate changes could affect player and spectator health.
-Extreme temperatures and sudden storms pose serious risks.
+Extreme temperatures and sudden storms pose serious risks to participants and audiences alike.
 Event organizers must ensure proper medical facilities and emergency protocols are in place.
 For instance, heatwaves during a summer marathon could require additional hydration stations and medical personnel.
-Safety isn’t just a mandate; it’s a legal liability.
+According to health authorities, safety isn’t just a mandate; it’s a legal liability.

 The future of outdoor sporting events